Watchmaker Glossary

 Synchronizer

-Commutator fixed to a slave pendulum which one wishes to operate in synchronism with the free pendulum of a master clock.
+Switch fixed on a slave pendulum which one wishes to operate in synchronism with the free pendulum of a master clock.

 T